sit-2021-int214/034-Top-100-Korean-Drama-MyDramaList/Hypothesis_testing.md

   print("Reject H0")
 }else{
   print("Accept H0")
-}//Accept H0
+} // Accept H0

 # Using critical value
 if(z<=zalpha){
   print("Reject H0")
 }else{
   print("Accept H0")
-}//Accept H0
+} // Accept H0
 ```
 ## 8. Conclusion
 ```
 After the Hypothesis It can be concluded that we accept Ho as mean <= 20.
 Because we compare the p-value with alpha, we see that the p-value is greater than alpha.
 Comparing the critical value between z and z alpha, we see that z alpha. is greater than z, both methods give the same value: Accept Ho
 ```